-This is another easy one-fat homemade soap recipe, excellent for soap-making beginners, this time made with an animal fat: lard.
+Try this easy one-fat homemade soap recipe, excellent for soap-making beginners, this time made with an animal fat: lard.
 Lard has been used by our grandmothers to make great homemade soap.
 Lard soap is very moisturizing, makes a good hard bar, and has light foam.

-All the soaps I have made use vegetable fats (be they oils or butters).
+All the soaps I have made so far use vegetable fats (be them oils or butters).
 Not only are they accessible fats, they also give rise to very moisturizing and mild soaps of superior quality.

 1- For economic reasons.
 It may be easier in some cases to use animal fat than vegetable fat, or it is simply cheaper.
-In addition, lard alone creates good bars of soap, requiring no fat mixes.
+In addition, lard alone creates good bars of soap, requiring no oil mixtures.

 2- For sustainability reasons.
 Lard, or animal fat in general, requires simpler resources to obtain, and can even be processed at home, unlike oils!
 Normally, animal fat is a by-product of meat production, and instead of being thrown away, it can be used to make soaps, thus making it a sustainable process.

 4- Lard has a composition very similar to palm oil, resulting in a long lasting soap with a light and creamy foam.
 In addition, it is similar in composition to human skin fat making it a moisturizing and mild soap.
 You also don’t need to use other oils to have a balanced soap.
 Meaning it’s easier, and simpler, making this another good recipe for beginners along Olive Oil Soap Recipe and How To Make Coconut Soap.

 This time it didn’t go well for me